Why Raise the Age?

 A Proven Track Record

-Forty-seven states across the country process 17-year-olds in the juvenile justice system.
+Forty-six states across the country process 17-year-olds in the juvenile justice system.
 States who Raised the Age have seen crime rates plummet and improved outcomes for youth in the system.
 These outcomes include a growth in high school graduation rates, lower racial disparities, and improved mental health care.
 States are also seeing these improved outcomes translate to fiscal savings.
 All told, raising the age has been proven to keep communities safer, decrease government spending, lower racial disparities, and, most importantly, improve the lives of youth caught in the criminal justice system.

 Has Bipartisan Support